pulquero/agile-powerwall/README.md

 `plunge_pricing_tariff_breaks`: similar to above, but applied if there are any plunge (negative) prices.

+`import_tariff_pricing`: determines how to calculate the price of each import pricing level from the actual prices assigned to a level.

-`tariff_pricing`: determines how to calculate the price of each pricing level from the actual prices assigned to a level.
+`export_tariff_pricing`: determines how to calculate the price of each export pricing level from the actual prices assigned to a level.

 ### Computed thresholds